 This is the story of a daily-wear watch: the Tsunami by Japanese independent watchmaker Hajime Asaoka.
 It’s not a “beater” as it’s too beautifully made for that description, and some folks justifiably take offense at characterizing a five-figure expenditure in those terms.
 But it is a watch that GaryG suspects that he will be wearing a lot and in a variety of settings.

 In this video Marc André Deschoux from The Watches TV visits Hajime Asaoka, who is rapidly becoming a fan favorite among enthusiasts taken with the Japanese watchmaker’s detailed, careful way of working, at his workshop in Tokyo and shares the rare experience.

-Despite all its scholarly technology, I find Antoine Preziuso’s Stella Polare Tourbillon Muonionalusta to be far more wearable for slimmer wrists than some of Antoine Preziuso’s other creations.
-And a meteorite on the wrist is the culmination of Preziuso’s journey to capture a shooting star.
+Despite all its scholarly technology, Elizabeth Doerr finds Antoine Preziuso’s Stella Polare Tourbillon Muonionalusta to be far more wearable for slimmer wrists than some of his other creations.
+Not only that, this watch is the culmination of the independent watchmaker’s journey to capture a shooting star.

 To maximize his chances of being invited to exhibit with the AHCI at Baselworld 2019, independent Czech watchmaker Ludek Seryn felt he had to come up with something really outstanding: a watch that would bring him attention from both his fellow independent watchmakers and watch aficionados.
 With his creative Karel Rotation, it looks like he has done just that.